raspberrypilearning/turtle-race-visual/en/step_2.md

 --- task ---

-Click on run to see the turtle on your screen.
+Click Run to see your turtle.

 --- /task ---

 --- task ---

-Copy and paste the code three times.
-Change the name and colour of each turtle.
-Change the starting `y` position of each turtle.
+Copy the code three times.
+Change the name, colour, and `y` position for each turtle.

 --- code ---
 ---